-- They have great arch support and they absorb about 37% more impact than most footwear foam.
+- Great arch support and they absorb about 37% more impact than most footwear foam.

-- They’re great for plantar fasciitis as well as back pain, muscle soreness and joint pain.
+- Great for plantar fasciitis as well as back pain, muscle soreness and joint pain.

-- You can purchase them in black, matte black, black sport (with a logo on it), navy sport or smoke (gray).
+- Come in black, matte black, black sport (with a logo on it), navy sport and smoke (gray).

 - They don’t come in half sizes – OOFOS recommends ordering one size down if you’re a men’s half size.

 - Their design is pretty simple.
-If you want something fancy, this is likely not the pair for you.
+If you want something fancy, this is probably not the pair for you.

 If you’re a minimalist when it comes to your footwear, then the FitKicks Original Barefoot Water Shoes may be a great choice for you.
 The thickness of these ultralight camp shoes is barely a step above that of a sock- but they’re still durable enough to handle the perils of nature.

 The FitKicks come in an array of colors and they’re amazing for backpacking.
 They can also be easily folded in half without ruining the quality of the fabric.
 You’ll have no trouble fitting a pair (or even 2 pairs) into your backpack, even if it’s already jammed full of equipment.